-Newly appointed priests will be directed to the Diocesan Surveyor who will then make an arrangement to inspect the house.
-A grant towards initial internal decorations will then be agreed and any possible future improvements discussed.
+Newly appointed priests will be directed to the Diocesan Surveyor who will then arrange to inspect the house.
+A grant towards initial internal decorations will then be agreed and any potential future improvements discussed.
 Sometimes at an interregnum the opportunity is taken to do minor improvements where time permits.